 - A single implant failing can cause problems with the whole jaw

 Keep reading for more information about each of these pros and cons and how they might affect you.
+We also have a separate guide where you can find out more about the pros and cons of dental implants.

 All-on-4 vs. dentures